speps/LibTessDotNet/README.md

 ### Requirements

 * .NET framework 2.0 (pure CLR, should work with Mono, Unity or XNA)
-* C# 3.0 compiler if you want to compile (I am guilty of using 'var')
+* C# 4.0 compiler if you want to compile
     - WinForms for the testbed
     - Solution file for Visual Studio 2010